Light Hardwood Floors or Dark Hardwood Floors? Which is Best?

 Light Oak Flooring Is Stainable and Sustainable.

-Since the beginning of wood floors, light oak flooring has been the choice of kings and peasants alike.
+Since the beginning of hardwood floors, light oak hardwood flooring has been the choice of kings and peasants alike.
 It has long-lasting durability combined with beautiful colors and grains.

-Gray wood flooring is a trending flooring color.
+Gray hardwood flooring is a trending flooring color.
 It provides a feeling of freshness, and it's easy to maintain.
 It's a practical compromise when you can't decide whether to go dark or light.

 They are trendy, stylish, and enhance any home furnishings.